infinum/frontend-handbook/React/Recipes/How to build core component.md

 ### When to use solution #2:

-There is no significant difference between solution #1 except this way you can compose multiple styles together.
+There is no significant difference between solution #1 and #2.
+Benefits of #2 are that you can easily compose multiple styles together.

 For example: